 It’s therefore not surprising that the ways in which we learn online are being enhanced further and tools and techniques are being deployed to improve our learning experience and our ability to retain information – this is where gamification has come to the fore and it’s currently the hottest ticket in town with regards online learning.
-In this article we investigate the rise of gamification in education – the benefits and what the future might have in store.
+We investigate the rise of gamification in education – the benefits and what the future might have in store.

 What is gamification and where did it originate?